 Teens don't always want to talk about their concerns, but it's essential to let them know you are available when they feel like sharing.
 If they don't feel comfortable talking with you, suggest reaching out to a relative, teacher, or another respected adult.

 If you see signs of anxiety, start by asking open-ended questions that invite conversation.
 Acknowledging their fears assists them to feel more secure.
 Validate their concerns and feelings without fueling them.
-Instead, help them find coping strategies such as creating a list of ideas on how to resolve their concerns, or teaching them simple breathing exercises.
-Feeling empowered often raises children’s confidence.
-Remember, kids may want to talk about problems without having you fix them, so it’s essential to demonstrate that you believe in their abilities.
+Instead, help them find coping strategies such as creating a list of ideas on how to resolve their concerns or teaching them simple breathing exercises.

 Teach them to recognize the physical signs of anxiety and ways to manage it.
 For example, a productive tool for moving kids out of concern is envisioning a stoplight; a red light means stopping and asking yourself what you are worried about.
-Yellow means to create a list of potential solutions to remedy the worry, and green means pick the strategy you like best and move forward.
+Yellow means to create a list of potential solutions to remedy the worry, and green means to pick the strategy you like best and move forward.

 The most important thing you can do as a parent is to model confidence and calm behavior.
 When children are anxious, they will respond better if you stay calm, show empathy, and guide them to regulate their emotions.
 Often when kids are upset, they will ask more questions—even unnecessary questions; this is a good indication you may need to slow down and check in.